 Let go of your need to please your parents

-Cut your financial ties to parents who want to control
+Cut your financial ties to parents who want to control you

 On How to Cope With Difficult Parents, a reader asked for help with her father.
-He’s making her life miserable – not to mention the effect he has on her husband and child!
-She mentioned that her father helped her get a mortgage loan, and he holds that over them.
+He’s making her life miserable – not to mention the effect he has on her husband and child.
+She said her father helped her get a mortgage loan, and he holds that over them.
 So…instead of staying financially beholden, she might find ways to free herself and take her life back.
 This might involve getting a bank loan and paying her dad back – even if the money was originally a gift.
 It’s not a “gift” if it’s taking an emotional toll.

 Learn to recognize emotional blackmail

 Read books like the ones I featured, take a weekend workshop in assertiveness training, or talk to a counselor.
 Keep reminding yourself that you’re a grown adult – you’re not a child anymore, and you don’t have to succumb to emotional manipulations!
 A big part of this is learning to say “no” without feeling guilty.

 Separate emotion from an action plan

 To confront your controlling parents, you’ll probably have to do something you don’t want to do: quit a job you love, move to a different city, set and stick to your boundaries, talk to a family counselor, get emotionally stronger, and stand up to other family members.
 It’s not an easy way to take your life back, but it’s effective.

 Stop wishing your parents less controlling, or different

-Those controlling parents are yours, and if you’re still wishing they were different, you need to stop!
+These controlling parents are yours.
+If you’re still wishing they were different, you need to let go of your wish.
 You don’t need to give up hope for a better relationship with your parents – but you need to stop hoping they’ll change.
-They’ll continue to be overbearing and difficult to take….but luckily, you’re a grown adult and you are free to distance yourself emotionally, physically, socially, and financially.
-You can choose to live your own life!
+They’ll continue to be overbearing and difficult to take….but luckily, you’re can take charge of your own response to them.